Lab Alumni

 Masters Student

-2019 - DeHaven, a fresh young twig of a scientist at the tender age of 21 who graduated college at 20 WHO DOES THAT, has become the VERY FIRST GRADUATE STUDENT TO EVER ROLL THE DICE ON A DEGREE WITH THE LANGLAIS LAB.
+Fall 2019 - DeHaven, a fresh young twig of a scientist at the tender age of 21 who graduated college at 20 WHO DOES THAT, has become the VERY FIRST GRADUATE STUDENT TO EVER ROLL THE DICE ON A DEGREE WITH THE LANGLAIS LAB.
 I'm not exactly sure what DeHaven was thinking but we are really glad to have you aboard.
 DeHaven comes to us from the midwest, where he had some limited experience in a lab working on cat testicles, so we know he's going to have a BALL in the Langlais Laboratory.
 DeHaven has been an instant fit and has hit the ground running on the CLASP2 phosphorylation project.
 DeHaven is also beginning to work on the super secret CLIP2/AGAP3 project as well, which I realize is not a secret if I put it on the internet but no one is going to read this anyway so WELCOME DEHAVEN LET'S DO THIS.

-2022 - UPDATE - DeHaven graduated and has moved on to greater things like not doing a PhD in the Langlais Lab.
+UPDATE - Spring 2022 - DeHaven graduated and has moved on to greater things like not doing a PhD in the Langlais Lab.
 What's up with that.
 I don't know.
 You'd think after me crying tears of blood for this kid he'd stick with it and go the length with the Langlais Lab right?!
 Well no. He gave us the big middle finger and said adios, i'm getting a PhD in a fancy school where PIs actually have funding.
 Whatever.
 We miss you buddy.
 Call me?

 Undergraduates